• HOME

 Wrapping things up…

 If you can only spend 2 days in Porto, you can easily discover Porto’s main attractions.
-If not all of them, fur sure many.
+While maybe not all of them, for sure many.
 Follow your heart and your interests.
-Keep in mind that the city is busy in high season, especially during the weekends.
-But with a little planning, you’ll love the capital of northern Portugal.
+Remember that the city is busy in the high season, especially during the weekends.
+But with a bit of planning and advance booking for Porto top attractions you don’t want to miss, you’ll love the capital of northern Portugal.

 Pin for later!